stefan-dalecki/smToolS/README.md

 # Machine Learning

 Most data used in the 'Image Processing' directory contains only average brightness, length, and diffusion metrics.
-However, this computational tool contains a prebuilt foundation for analyzing exceeding multidemnsional challenges
+However, this computational tool contains a prebuilt foundation for analyzing exceeding multidimensional challenges
 where in addition to the mentioned metrics, shape and brightness variance are considered.
 Importantly, machine learning offers a degree of generalizability that is absent in strict filter cutoffs,
 allowing for valid outlier trajectories to be kept in exceptions where another filter would incidentally remove them.